mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

-The clearing method MUST provide the option to interrupt any in-use connections as part of the clearing (henceforth referred to as the interruptInUseConnections flag in this specification) where by "interrupt" drivers SHOULD mean canceling whatever task the connection is currently performing and marks the connection as perished (e.g. by closing the underlying socket).
-The interrupting of these connections MUST NOT block the pool or prevent it from processing further requests.
-The next background thread run SHOULD be scheduled as soon as possible if it's responsible for interrupting these connections requested by interruptInUseConnections flag.
+The clearing method MUST provide the option to interrupt any in-use connections as part of the clearing (henceforth referred to as the interruptInUseConnections flag in this specification).
+"Interrupting a Connection" is defined as canceling whatever task the Connection is currently performing and marking the Connection as perished (e.g. by closing its underlying socket).
+The interrupting of these Connections MUST be performed as soon as possible but MUST NOT block the pool or prevent it from processing further requests.
+If the pool has a background thread, and it is responsible for interrupting in-use connections, its next run MUST be scheduled as soon as possible.

-The pool MUST only interrupt in use connections whose generation is less than or equal to the generation of the pool at the moment of the clear (before the increment) that used the interruptInUseConnections flag.
-Any operations that have their connections interrupted in this way MUST fail with a retryable error.
+The pool MUST only interrupt in-use Connections whose generation is less than or equal to the generation of the pool at the moment of the clear (before the increment) that used the interruptInUseConnections flag.
+Any operations that have their Connections interrupted in this way MUST fail with a retryable error.
 If possible, the error SHOULD be a PoolClearedError with the following message: "Connection to <pool address> interrupted due to server monitor timeout".
 Clearning a load balanced pool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^